jakebrinkmann/docker-grafana/README.md

-# Chameleon-Admin-Console

-**PROVISIONAL SOFTWARE DISCLAIMER**: This software is preliminary and is subject to revision.

-Codename chameleon provides utilities to gain insights into the database, system status, logging, etc.
+Grafana provides utilities to gain insights into the database, system status, logging, etc.

 ![Image of metrics](docs/new-dashboard-example.png)